 3. Take Surfing Lessons

 Santa Cruz is indeed a surf town and there is no better way to go all in than to go all in.
 The Surf School and Club Ed each offer private and group lessons for all ages.
 Prices start at $90 for a group lesson and $120/hour for private lessons.
 I’m not gonna lie, the water is cold in this part of the Pacific ocean.
 However, going into the ocean is what to in Santa Cruz if you want a quintessential California experience.
-You can check out reviews for Surf School, Club Ed and other water sports providers on Trip Advisor.
+You can also book some beginner surf lessons and hit the waves yourself.

 4. Get some Thrills on the Santa Cruz Beach Boardwalk